maslovw/SDND/T2.Sensor_fusion_localization_and_control/CarND-PID-Control-Project/README.md

 ---
 ## Choise of the PID weights

-To understand how each weight make a change I used this gif from wiki:
+To understand how each weight make a change I used this gif from [wiki](https://en.wikipedia.org/wiki/PID_controller):

 <img src="video/PID_Compensation_Animated.gif" width="480" alt="Combined Image" />

-Increesing `P` helped to turn propperly, to high `P` causes to sharp turns, too low causes too slow turns.
+Increesing `P` helped to turn propperly, too high `P` causes sharp turns, too low - causes too slow turns.

 `I` helps to make it P more precise, but it also increeses oscilation (car drives with waves)